TheresaDF/MLops_project/reports/report.md

 >
 > Answer:

 --- We made use of config files to keep track of hyperparameter experiments used for training.
 The respective experiment configuration file is attached to the command run for training.
-As we have included wandb to monitor the training process, the same command can be found in the wandb run (overview $\rightarrow$ command), and thus which configuration experiment was used.
+As we have included W&B to monitor the training process, the same command can be found in the W&B run (overview $\rightarrow$ command), and thus which configuration experiment was used.
 Furthermore, the configuration file includes a seed, which is then set before initializing the CNN and running training, making the results reproducible.
-Thus, to reproduce an experiment, one has to find which experiment configuration file was used (found in wandb) and then run the training script with that respective configuration. ---
+Thus, to reproduce an experiment, one has to find which experiment configuration file was used (found in W&B) and then run the training script with that respective configuration. ---

 ### Question 14